 Note: Details of the Model Deployment/Update process as well as the use case specific AI/ML models transferred via this process are out of RAN3 Rel-17 study scope.
 The feasibility to single-vendor or multi-vendor environment has not been studied in RAN3 Rel-17 study.

 Model Inference is a function that provides AI/ML model inference output (e.g. predictions or decisions) .
-Model Inference function may provide model performance feedback to Model Training function when applicable.
-The Model inference function is also responsible for data preparation (e.g. data pre-processing and cleaning, formatting, and transformation) based on Inference Data delivered by a Data Collection function, if required.
+The Model Inference function may provide model performance feedback to Model Training function when applicable.
+The Model Inference function is also responsible for data preparation (e.g. data pre-processing and cleaning, formatting, and transformation) based on Inference Data delivered by a Data Collection function, if required.

 Output: The inference output of the AI/ML model produced by a Model Inference function.